-Choosing jewellery not your thing?
+Choosing jewelry not your thing?
 Fret not!
 If you don't want to be just another humdrum bride and take anything without having proper knowledge of it we're here to guide you through it.
-Selecting and buying bridal jewellery would never be an easy nut to crack until you know what kinds of jewellery are available in the market.
+Selecting and buying bridal jewelry would never be an easy nut to crack until you know what kinds of jewelry are available in the market.

 So here, we tell you the illustrious necklaces that can be perfect for your D-day or the bling you need in your trousseau.

 My personal favorite, they are these long necklaces – either single or multi-stringed.
 The ghera is what gives them a feel queen-like.
 Rani Haar has been admired by a lot of brides for a long time and is typically layered with another necklace (looks great with collar necklaces and chokers).
 Brides are usually seen wearing polki, kundan, and diamond rani haar.

 See More:- Top 100+ Arabic Mehndi Designs